-After the pain of the last few years, isn’t it time that you treat yourself to a girls week in Northern California wine country?
-During this 6 day/5 night long VIP weekend, we’ll focus on pampering ourselves at a world class spa and meet interesting and important women in the wine trade to learn what inspires them.
-We’ll feast at the best of this region’s market-driven culinary outposts, and we’ll steal some time for shopping and relaxing.
+After the pain of the last few years, isn’t it time that you treat yourself to a girls' week in Northern California wine country?
+During this 6-day/5 night VIP weekend, we’ll focus on pampering ourselves at a world-class spa and meet interesting and important women in the wine trade to find out what inspires them.
+We’ll feast at the best market-driven culinary outposts, and we’ll steal some time for shopping and relaxing.
 All of our tastings are VIP with the owners or winemakers.
-We've secured these special tastings through a good friend of GG2W's who owns an award winning vineyard who knows all the important women in the biz.
-We stay at two of the most sensational hotels in the area and our last night is a tasting and dinner at a vineyard, a wine you cannot buy online or on the shelfs.
-This extremely special trip is not one you can replicate on your own.
+We've secured these special tastings through a good friend of GG2W's who owns an award-winning vineyard and knows all the important women in the biz.
+We stay at two of the most sensational hotels in the area.
+Our last night is a tasting and dinner at a vineyard, a wine you cannot buy online or on the shelves.
+This is a very special trip that can't be replicated.

 Here's a day-by-day itinerary of the trip